AMWA-TV/nmos/NMOS Technical Overview.md

 ## Connection Management

-_Note: this section describes the approach the AMWA Networked Media Incubator has used for Connection Management, but is not in the scope of the two current NMOS Specifications.
-Future work of the Incubator may include creation of new NMOS Specification may be created for Connection Management._
+**Note: this section describes a particular approach to making/removing connections between Senders and Receivers that the AMWA Networked Media Incubator has used for Connection Management for the first three workshops, and for the public demonstration of IS-04 at IBC 2016.
+The Incubator is developing a more general API for device connection management, which should form the basis of a future NMOS specification.**

 Sender and Receiver resources enable connectivity between Nodes.
 Senders expose a description of what Flow they are sending and an href to access it (the ‘manifest’).